-Sales Training and interpersonal skills training is still offered by Wilson Learning Corporation.
-The following article is the second in a series that I have planned covering my professional experience at Wilson Learning Corporation in the 1970’s.
+Sales training and interpersonal skills training are still offered by Wilson Learning Corporation.
+The following article is the second in a series covering my professional experience at Wilson Learning Corporation in the 1970’s.

-At the time, Wilson Learning marketing was organized into a vertical structure of three divisions; namely, banking, insurance and general industry.
-I joined the insurance division, headed up by Bob Utne, as the fourth member to the sales staff.
-David Cornelius covered the mid-Atlantic states working out of Philadelphia (I hope I recall correctly), Joe Ryan covered the Northeast working out of Boston, and Jim Eaton had an office in the Eden Prairie headquarters as did I. Eden Prairie was, as Larry Wilson often quipped, “just twenty minutes outside of Minneapolis – by telephone.”
+At the time, Wilson Learning marketing was organized into a vertical structure of three divisions; banking, insurance and general industry.
+I joined the insurance division headed up by Bob Utne, as the fourth member to the sales staff.
+David Cornelius covered the mid-Atlantic states working out of Philadelphia (if I recall correctly), Joe Ryan covered the Northeast out of Boston, and Jim Eaton had an office in the Eden Prairie headquarters as did I. Eden Prairie was, as Larry Wilson often quipped, was “just twenty minutes outside of Minneapolis – by telephone.”

 A explanation of transactional analysis is beyond the scope of this article.
 It has fallen from favor over the years, and I understand from my friend Joe Haubenhofer, who is still affiliated with Wilson Learning, that it has been dropped from the program.
 The name of the program has also changed to Counselor Salesperson.
 (Insurance sales ranks at the time consisted almost entirely of men.)
 The goal of the program was to enable participants to become consciously competent in four major processes basic to the salesperson’s interaction with a prospect.
 The program identified the four processes as Relating, Discovering, Advocating and Supporting.
 Although the program used many learning models to illustrate important concepts, it referenced TA throughout.
 The entire program was media based.
 Counselor Selling was by far the most comprehensive sales training program every produced and probably remains so today.

 Early versions of the program used filmstrip projectors in the classroom.
 (CD’s, DVD’s. mobile phones, laptops and i-pads were decades away.)
 Use of filmstrip faded with the introduction video tape.
-Wilson was the first to establish a broadcast quality video studio, script and dramatize vignettes using professional actors.
+Wilson was the first to establish a broadcast quality video studio, script, and dramatize vignettes using professional actors.
 The whole effort in audio-visual support was to make the course easy to teach.
-Wilson wanted it as he often said, “. . . the guy who can’t lead a group in silent prayer will breeze though it with ease.”
+Wilson wanted it, as he often said, “An easy program to teach for the guy who can’t lead a group in silent prayer.”
 The key was a Leader’s Guide that spelled out a step-by-step method for conducting the class, including numerous exercises and illustrations that used flip-charts and printed placards.